leanpanda-com/phoenix_bricks/README.md

 |> Catalogue.list_products()
 ```

-If you wanto to add custom scopes you simply have to add new definitions of the `apply_scope/2` method:
+If you want to add custom scopes you simply have to add new definitions of the `apply_scope/2` method:
 ```elixir
 defp apply_scope(query, :active) do from(q in query, where: q.active == true)